tonyli508/LinkedinSwift/README.md

 LinkedinSwift is a project for managing native LinkedIn SDK using [CocoaPods](https://cocoapods.org)

-Linkedin Oauth Helper, depend on Linkedin Native App installed or not, using Linkdin IOS SDK or UIWebView to login, support Swift with iOS 7
+Linkedin Oauth Helper, depend on Linkedin Native App installed or not, using Linkdin IOS SDK or UIWebView to login

 Latest version is based on [LinkedIn SDK 1.0.7](https://content.linkedin.com/content/dam/developer/sdk/iOS/li-ios-sdk-1.0.6-release.zip) and [IOSLinkedinAPI for webview auth](https://github.com/jeyben/IOSLinkedInAPI).